Here is a link to my recently published article about, yes, you guessed it, essential oils!!

 The Limbic System incorporates various functional structures located in the central paleomammalian part of the brain (including the amygdala, hippocampus and hypothalamus), responsible for basic physiological and emotional responses to sensory stimulation.
 The hypothalamus functionally connects the Limbic System to the frontal lobe (where the brain rationalises and makes sense of information and sensory input) and the pituitary gland.
 The pituitary gland, also known as the master endocrine gland, initiates hormone release in response to sensory signals, activating either the sympathetic or parasympathetic nervous system.
 Depending on the nature of the stimuli, the sympathetic nervous system prepares the body for ‘fight or flight’ (protection), and the parasympathetic nervous system maintains a state of peace and relaxation (rest and digest), and disengages the sympathetic nervous system post ‘alert’, returning the body to its optimal functional resting state.

 Initially, our response to an essential oil is reflexive, based on whether we like or dislike its scent; a simple subjective response, but not an unreasonable indicator of whether the oil is ‘good’ or ‘bad’ for us.
 Essential oils, though, are multi-dynamical.
-Those lovely scented molecules are also antimicrobial (to varying degrees) and support the immune system, stave infection and combat viral invasion.
+Those lovely scented molecules are also antimicrobial (to varying degrees) and support the immune system to stave infection and combat viral proliferation, among other things.
 They also aid tissue regeneration and healing, act as repellants and attractants, and are physically protective and restorative.
 At the same time, they aid mental alertness and memory, and instigate psycho-emotional states, such as feeling uplifted, calm and grounded, ‘clear headed’, invigorated, bright and wakeful.

 Essential oils are secondary metabolites, produced as an indirect consequence of photosynthesis in certain plants.
 Most essential oil bearing plants are found in areas just north or south of the equator, where the sun is closest to earth.
 Thus, essential oils are intrinsically linked and responsive to the ebb and flow of changing seasons and patterns of available light, as well as environmental conditions such as temperature, moisture, and atmospheric pressure, among other things; just as we are too.
 While we do not depend on essential oils for our existence, they do play a significant supporting role with numerous qualities we can employ in various ways.